A colorectal polyp is a growth on the lining of the colon or rectum.

 Most polyps are found with the following tests:

 Colorectal polyps should be removed because some can develop into cancer.
 In most cases, the polyps may be removed during a colonoscopy.

 For people with adenomatous polyps, new polyps can appear in the future.
-Follow-up colonoscopy is usually recommended 1 to 10 years later, depending on the:
+You should have a repeat colonoscopy usually 1 to 10 years later, depending on:

-The outlook for people with colorectal polyps is excellent if the polyps are removed.
-Polyps that are left behind can develop into cancer over time.
+Outlook is excellent if the polyps are removed.
+Polyps that are not removed can develop into cancer over time.

 Call your health care provider if you have:

 - Eat foods low in fat and eat more fruits, vegetables, and fiber.

 - Do not smoke or drink alcohol in excess.

 - Maintain a normal body weight.